 - 1. Cicero's De Amicitia (Shuckburg); the Captivi of Plautus (Lindsay); Selected Odes and Epodes of Horace (Bennett).
 Books VII. and VIII. of the Confessions of St. Augustine (Gibb and Montgomery).
-Three times a week.
-To be given in 1913-'14. - 2.
-Cicero's De Senectute (Rockwood), Terence's Adelphi
+Three times a week. - 2.
+Cicero's De Senectute (Shuckburg); Terence's Adelphi